kpchi/hackaguide/Pre-Event/Sleeping-Rooms.md

 - Privacy
 	- You wouldn't like it if someone was able to peek into your bedroom while you were sleeping.
 Similarly, you should ensure resting attendees have such privacy.
 	- Space out how you lay the mats!
 We all have differing levels of personal space, and it wouldn't be fun to roll into another person at night.

+---

+The On-Day Execution Segment can be found [here](On-Day-Execution/Sleeping-Rooms.md)